hackupc/legal-page/_documents/terms_and_conditions.md

 By virtue of this Agreement, the Participant or Attendee agrees to participate in the event HackUPC organized by HACKERS AT UPC, which is the first student Hackathon in Spain.

-This T&C apply to both the Participants and the Attendees, although some of its clauses may only apply to the Participant given their role in the Hackaton.
+This T&C apply to both the Participants and the Attendees, although some of its clauses may only apply to the Participant given their role in the Hackathon.

 HACKERS AT UPC is an association that promotes technology, creativity, and innovation and organizes events, primarily Hackathons, which take place once a year.

-## 2.Hybrid hackathon

-HackUPC will be held in an hybrid format.
-This means that there will be two modalities of participation: online and on site.

-- On site Participants and Online participants may receive different swag.
-- Online Participants by accepting this T&C renounce to receive any kind of compensation for not receiving the same swag as On site Participants.
-- On site Participants may receive food and a a place to sleep(to be determined by the organization) during the hackathon from the organization.
-- Online Participants by accepting this T&C renounce to receive any kind of compensation for not receiving food and a place to sleep by the organization.
-- Only Online Participants living in Spain are eligible to participate and win in any kind of online giveaway.
-- Prizes of activities organized by the organization may differ depending on the type of activity(Online, On site, both) and the winner (On site Participant or Online Participant).

-## 3. HackUPC COMPETITION RULES
+## 2. HackUPC COMPETITION RULES

 These are the HackUPC competition rules.
 They are a customized version of the standard competition rules used at MLH Member Hackathons.
 If you have a suggestion for these rules or a question about them, please submit it to the e-mail address provided.